Luciano Lamonarca: Philanthropy and other charitable projects

-Because of his involvement in numerous charitable causes, his commitment to making art with a purpose, and having performed in more than three hundred benefit concerts and events in the span of a little over a decade, Luciano Lamonarca became known as “The Goodwill Tenor.”
-In 2009, he donated part of the proceeds from the sales of his first album “Mamma” to the City of Hope in Zambia, a missionary project by Salesian Nuns to help orphan girls and victims of sexual abuse and domestic violence.
-A portion of the proceeds from his 2012 album “The Impossible Dream” was donated to the “Mini Maestros Program,” which enabled New York City public school students and their parents to attend New York Choral Society performances at Carnegie Hall at no cost.
+Because of his involvement in numerous charitable causes, his commitment to making art with a purpose, and having performed in more than three hundred benefit concerts and events in the span of a little over a decade, Lamonarca became known as the "Goodwill Tenor."
+In 2009, he donated part of the proceeds from the sales of his first album, Mamma, to the City of Hope in Zambia, a missionary project by Salesian Nuns to help orphan girls and victims of sexual abuse and domestic violence.
+A portion of the proceeds from his 2012 album The Impossible Dream was donated to the Mini Maestros Program, which enabled New York City public school students and their parents to attend New York Choral Society performances at Carnegie Hall at no cost.

 He initiated, organized and performed in United for Abruzzo, an artistic tour of Manhattan, Staten Island, and Pennsylvania that raised funds for the victims of the earthquake in Abruzzo in 2009.
 In the spring of 2011 he introduced two philanthropic projects.
 The first, An Evening of Italian Opera Arias, was a gift of voice for cancer patients, families, and friends and a show of support for Musculoskeletal Cancer Research at Wintergarden and for Morgan Stanley Children's Hospital, at Columbia University Medical Center.
 The second was the concert Luciano Lamonarca and Friends, in April 2011, at Victor Borge Hall at the Scandinavia House, benefiting the Wyckoff Heights Medical Center.

+In January 2025, he founded the public charitable organization "The People of Hope," which aims to provide practical initiatives to “bring hope and joy to others.”

-Luciano Lamonarca has created and performed in numerous other artistic-philanthropic projects to benefit orphans and the poor from various communities and charitable organizations both in the United States and in foreign countries.
+Lamonarca has created and performed in numerous other artistic-philanthropic projects to benefit orphans and the poor from various communities and charitable organizations both in the United States and in foreign countries.

-For his constant and tireless commitment to spreading Christian values through national and international performances, the Chamber of the Italian Parliament bestowed on him the first “Christmas Award.”
+For his constant and tireless commitment to spreading Christian values through national and international performances, the Chamber of the Italian Parliament bestowed on him the first Christmas Award.

 Personal life

-IIn May 2010, he married Valentina Popa, whom he met immediately after his performance at the United Nations General Assembly on April 15, 2008.
-They have a son, Sebastian, who was born on September 3, 2015.
-He resides in Westchester County, New York.
+Luciano Lamonarca resides in Westchester County, NY, and became a US Citizen in November 2025.